 The symptoms associated with this syndrome persist over time.
 At first, the sufferer feels pain in the wrist and palm side of the hand.
 The two hands experience the symptoms.
 On the palm side of the index, middle and ring fingers, the person suffering from this also complains of numbness, tingling, burning sensations and others.

 In normal cases, the fifth finger is not affected by the syndrome as far as symptoms are concerned.
 Most often, the sensations may spread to the forearm or shoulder.
 Since emotionlessness can be felt in hands, the patient, using the sense of touch may not be able to distinguish hot from cold objects.
+This can be a very serious situation.

 The patient typically becomes weak and getting hold of objects can be quite difficult for the patient.
 The syndrome is also associated by a feeling of having swollen hands when in fact, there is no visible swelling.
 Such a symptom may be an indicator of a more severe carpal tunnel disorder.